seano660/kaggle_orvp/README.md

 <b>Note:</b> Since only the Level-1 order book is to be modeled, the algorithm generally disregards any event that does not occur at the most competitive price level.
 This could be relaxed in the future if more order levels are to be modeled.

 The event tagging step is the final process in the data engineering pipeline, and the event data is passed onto the model.

+<a id = "sec_4"></a>
+## IV.
+Model Construction

+The model architecture itself is somewhat complex and employs both conventional and blackbox optimization procedures.

+The first optimization step revolves around determining the optimal mixing parameter $\alpha$ for the global and local model parameters.

+The second optimization step is performed to add a linear bias term to the simulation prediction, which aims to account for factors not incorporated into the simulation model itself.

+<a id = "sec_5"></a>
+## V. Performance Analysis

+The primary limitation of the model as it currently stands is that it is very computationally expensive.
+Each simulation currently takes around 40 milliseconds to execute (which really doesn't seem like a lot!).
+However, given that there are more than 400,000 target values in training and upwards of 150,000 in testing, a 40ms prediction time implies total execution time of over 4 hours even if just a <i>single</i> trial is conducted per simulation - and that doesn't even account for the additional time required to re-engineer the data!

+As a result of the disappointingly slow execution speed, it has been difficult to evaluate the overall performance of the model.
+However, smaller scale evaluation has produced some encouraging results.

+<a id = "sec_6"></a>
+## VI.
+Conclusion